Skip to McMaster Navigation Skip to Site Navigation Skip to main content

 • not have already received a doctoral-level scholarship or fellowship from the Canadian Institutes of Health Research (CIHR), the Natural Sciences and Engineering Research Council (NSERC) or SSHRC;

 • submit only one doctoral award application in a given academic year to either SSHRC, CIHR or NSERC.
-Nominations to the Vanier CGS program do not count towards this limit;
+Nominations to the Vanier CGS program do not count toward this limit;

 • have completed no more than 48 months of full-time study in their doctoral program by December 31 of the year of application.